melbourne-lab/canopy_flowering/notes/paper_notes.md

 Okay!
 Glad I actually read this as it has the opposite conclusion that I expected, although it doesn't actually effectively answer the question I am interested in!
 There is actually no measurement of synchrony on per-flower fruit/seed produciton.
 Because there was no controlling for number of flowers, there was no way to disentangle number of flowers produced from synchrony effects.
 But I can do this!
 And I guess I should.
 The 1981 paper on one of these species (Hybanthus prunifolius) is probably better to read.
 More reading!

+### Stanton, M.L., Galen, C., and Shore, J. 1997.
+Population structure along a steep environmental gradient: consequences of flowering time and habitat variation in the snow buttercup, *Ranunculus adoneus*.
+Evolution.

+- Endler 1979, Gillespie and Turelli 1989 on local adaptation: different lineages consistently face different selection pressures
+	- e.g., with plants in consistent environments and mostly within-patch dispersal
+	- a lot of references related to local dispersal
+	- establishment probability could be increasing *or* decreasing with dispersal distances (could decrease if there's sib competition or predator escape, e.g.)
+	- a point about pollen dispersal... this makes me think about diversity of pollinators and their temporal dynamics.
+When are hummingbirds most likely to be active?
+- Stuff on genetic structure varying by stage in the life cycle??
+	- (oh I guess this is similar to the biennial paper!)
+- Here: genetic and phenological structure in an alpine plant population across a snowmelt gradient
+	- allozyme-based genetic structure tests
+	- sampling on parents and offspring! cool shit. adults and newly emerged seedlings
+	- (1) How much does snowmelt influence flowering time?
+	- (2) How much do genotypes vary from HWE?
+	- (3) Is there genetic differentiation across the snowmelt gradient
+	- (4) How are genetic differences between plants associated wiht flowering time
+	- (5) Age-specific structure
+##### Methods
+- *R. adoneus* (snow buttercup) spopulation in a snowbed in Park Co CO above treeline
+	- snowmelt in bed is delayed up to three weeks near hte interior
+	- less vegetation with later melting
+	- self compatible but a lot of facilitated pollination
+	- seeds usually dispersed by snowmelt runoff: 0.1 - 1m
+- 100x50 m2 grid over a gradient, noting the point of emergence from snow at each 5m grid point over four years
+	- snowmelt date binned into three groups: early, mid, late
+	- largest adult to each grid point excavated and moved to a new grid point (!)
+	- permanently marked nearest plant to each grid point (sep't from above?), searched for seeds nearby and transplanted (to a CG?) and leaf samples taken for egenetic analysis
+		- comparing allele freqs among cohorts
+- Bivariate regression analysis for looking at phenological separation and genetic distances
+	- 256 pairs of adults sampled at random (no replacement) from a complete multilocus genotype sample
+	- allele differences between individuals calculated per pair, looking at influences of phenological and spatial distances in model terms
+		- (although there is correlation, one can still distinguish effects with sufficient sample sizes)
+	- procedure repeated 1000 times to see if regression coefficients were different than zero, comparing to a null model
+##### Results
+- Transplants respond to snowmelt: a month of difference between transplants L->E and plants that were left in L
+	- close to zero overlap in timing of anthesis between the first and third cohorts (facilitated by short durations, although more flowers mean longer blooms)
+- Genetic differentiation: not at all loci and mostly due to uncommon alleles
+	- at the most polymorphic locus there was significant frequency variation looking across six loci
+	- more differentiation between E and L in adults than seedlings
+	- weak tendency for seedlings to be mroe related to early-emerging adults than later ones?
+Am I interpreting this correctly?
+- Adults are heterozygosity-deficient with deviations from random mating equilibrium at all four loci
+- For seedlings, greater spatial distance means more genetic distance (highly significant) although this effect was small in magnitude
+	- phenological separation makes only a marginally significant contribution, nearly an order of magnitude lower in effect]
+- In adults, more space means more genetic distance (highly significant)
+	- phenological separation in adults means *less* genetic differentiaton after accounting for space
+- Repeating the structure routine within cohort: seedlings in the late cohort have less spatial differentiation than in the early cohort, although adults seemed to be similar
+##### Discussion
+- Although there were allele frequency differences among cohorts, this appears to be due to spatial isolation
+- Other studies (e.g., metal tolerance on mine tailings) also showing more genetic differentiation in adults than seeds or seed bank, likely due to local selection
+	- decreasing homozygosity through the life cycle in other species e.g. Mitton and Grant 1984
+- Concluding that there isn't diversifying selection occurring (unpublished)
+	- instead, directional gene flow from early to late melting sites (I think this is justified by the increased diversity among late cohort slings?)
+- Seeds: they're photosynthetic so longer growing season is good
+	- later environments are more exposed (??) which is favorable for establishment? due to vegetation?
+	- interesting points here that the environment more favorable for seeds is less favorable for all other parts of life cycle!
+- M. Turelli's appendix: how to produce these patterns (reduced spatial differentiation between environmental patches compared to within patches)
+	- (1) source-sink where more favorable sites produce more propagules and biased migration
+	- (2) environmentally-caused fitness differences: higher-quality sites have a disproportionate advantage over local residents from and in poor environments
+	- seems to be similar to an argument by Mayr (1963) about differentiation and biased migration from the interior to edges of a population
+- Other studies cited in last para about dispersal having larger effects than pollen movement

+Great study with some interesting stuff.
+This similarly to Cortes et al. 2014 that there is phenological differentiation, but apparently biased dispersal appears to override this.
+There's also an interesting pattern about genetic differentiation increasing with distances.

+What is different about our study?
+Would we expect more or less dispersal?
+I want to say more because of aspect etc. but I don't know what their site looks like (wrt topography).
+But also we have potentially a setting where there is more favorable germination in the open meadow interiors.
+Although maybe not?
+I think the meadow interiors will have greater vegetation coverage but also of course more sun.
+Could go either way.

+The allozyme stuff was cool.
+Wonder if people still do that?
+Can I do that?

+Read Turelli's appendix at some point.